 Linda, Sue, Vickie, Jo, Karen, Cheryl, Kathy, Bonnie and Geri.

 Our April gathering.
 Had a lot of fun and lots of laughs.

 Love these Ladies!
 (2014)

 L: Bonnie, Ann, Kathy Peteron, Jo, Sheila and Cheryl.

 R: Nancy, Kathy Hughes, Vicie Case Reid, Kathy Atkins, Suzie and Sarah.

 Sarah Siva Chavez and Sue .

 Jo, Sheila and Cheryl.

 Bonnie, Ann and Kathy Peterson.

-Our ladies afternoon gathering in March at the Old Mill Brew Pub.
-(2014)
+Our March ladies afternoon out at the Old Mill Brew Pub (2014)